What can the Michigan Med curriculum do for my training?

 Will I be able to do research in med school?

 There are several places that research can fit into your time at Michigan.
-Some students seek out mentors and start work on research projects during their M1 year.
-There are also multiple research opportunities during the Branches phase of the curriculum, through the Scientific Discovery Path of Excellence, earning a dual degree with a Master of Science in Clinical Research or MSTP, and with independent research mentors.
+Some students seek out mentors and start work on research projects before or during their M1 year.
+There are also multiple research opportunities during the Branches phase of the curriculum, through the Scientific Discovery Path of Excellence, earning a dual degree with a Master of Science in Clinical Research or MSTP, and with independent research mentors as part of your Capstone for Impact project.

 When will I take the STEP 1 exam?
 Will there be a dedicated study period?